 Dan Collins is praised by peers as 'a very savvy, tactical and hard-working lawyer, who is held in high esteem in the community.'CHAMBERS USA

 Clients have described Dan as a 'really smart guy who is also down-to-earth' with 'a great bedside manner.'

-Recognized as a leading lawyer for White Collar Crime & Government InvestigationsCHAMBERS USA: America’s Leading Lawyers for Business (2015 and 2016)
+Recognized as a leading lawyer for White Collar Crime & Government InvestigationsCHAMBERS USA: America’s Leading Lawyers for Business (2015-2017)